craftingcity/The-Known-World/Game Notes/Prenotes/'25/Prenotes Jun XX 25.md

 .
 	- Avery sends Leliana 500sp, her compliments, and another plan for an anti-Enforcer operation within Mossburg
 ```
+**Operational Debrief**
+	Your performance was satisfactory.
+Your fee has been payed.

+**Operational Assignment**
+	Enter the Prison under the Garrison.
+Locate and eliminate the Captain of Imprisonment.
+Locate Prisoner 6522 within Block B and escort them to the surface.
 ```
 .
 	- Cassindil sends Zesh 450sp and their compliments, alongside information regarding a group of [[Hillkeep Loyalists]] coming to support the Enforcers
 ```
+	Your comrades thank you
 ```
 .
 	- Avery also sends Xenfer 300sp, a vague threat against his family, and her compliments regarding the operation